bhaveshtandel17/MovableTableViewCell/README.md

 ```

 ## Demo
-You can download the demo.
+You can download the demo. :smile:

 ##Contact Info